ESSENTIAL EVENT INFORMATION 2026

 COURSE CUT OFFS & WITHDRAWALS

-This event is not about cut-offs.
-But, having a ‘cut- off’ and a ‘sweeping’ structure is an important part of our Event Management Plan and Risk Assessment processes.
-Cut off times are independent of any other factors that occur earlier in the course such as start time, punctures, skate issues, ice surface, going the wrong way, time taken at Pit Stops, head winds.
+This event is not about cut-offs but having a ‘cut-off’ and a ‘sweeping’ structure is an important part of our Event Management Plan and Risk Assessment processes.
+Cut off times are independent of any other factors that occur earlier in the course such as start time, injury, going the wrong way, time taken at Pit Stops, head winds and whether it is your fault or not.
+We understand that missing cut offs can be tough to take but please remember this is not the crew member’s fault that breaks the news to you, should it happen to you.
+Please also remember that if this does happen to you, the Event team’s decision is final.

 COURSE CHANGES